Blog

 Aligning for success

-Market segmentations can be a powerful tool when appropriately deployed within an organization, revealing growth strategies and optimizing investment efforts.
+Market segmentations can be a powerful tool when appropriately deployed within an organisation, revealing growth strategies and optimizing investment efforts.
 If you’re contemplating segmentation, remember that alignment and execution are crucial for success.

 Begin with a clear vision of why a segmentation is necessary, alignment from key stakeholders across the business, and how it will be used.
-Planning how the organization will operationalize the segments once identified sets up the endeavour to be successful from the onset.
-Position segmentation within the organization as the start of a journey, not the first and final step.
+Planning how the organisation will operationalize the segments once identified sets up the endeavour to be successful from the onset.
+Position segmentation within the organisation as the start of a journey, not the first and final step.

 The work done at the start of the engagement not only helps the quality of the segmentation but the success of socialization and internalization with employees later.
 A great example of this was when we partnered with a CPG company who had recently undergone internal transformation and needed a segmentation that would comprehend the current brand and product line-up within the marketplace.
 Together, our insights strategically informed brand positioning, product development, and customer stories.